thumatiramesh/WellRecordArchiver-ubuntu/documentation/ocr/benchmarking.rst

+.. _ocr_benchmarking:

 ===============================
-Task 2: Benchmark OCR Libraries
+Benchmark OCR Libraries
 ===============================

 As per my detailed research about to find best and strongest OCR libraries in the current market, I found that Microsoft and Google did best by our sample data among Amazon Rekognition,